Frequently Asked Questions

 How will CornerStone know that I'm back in school?

-If your school has the capacity to update the National Clearinghouse Database, they will automatically notify us of your enrollment status.
-If your school does not have access to the National Clearinghouse database, you will need to request that they send us an Enrollment Verification Report.
+If your school has the capacity to update the National Student Loan Data System (NSLDS), they will automatically notify us of your enrollment status.
+If your school does not have access to the National Student Loan Data System (NSLDS), you will need to request that they send us an Enrollment Verification Report.

 What do I need to do while I'm in school to make sure my loans are in good standing?